Summary of JBIC's Corporate Governance

 - Executive Committee

-The Executive Committee consists of representative directors, executive director and all the managing executive officers.
+The Executive Committee consists of representative directors, executive directors and all the managing executive officers.
 They make decisions and deliberations concerning important managerial matters, thereby taking responsibility for conducting flexible JBIC operations, as delegated by the Board of Directors.
 Certain decisions such as financing to a specific project are delegated to the following committees.

 - Credit Committee